-Responses that represent a collection resource shall contain a context property named "@odata.context" describing the source of the payload.
-The value of the context property shall be the context URL that describes the collection resource according to OData-Protocol.
+Responses shall contain a context property named "@odata.context" describing the source of the payload.
+The value of the context property shall be the context URL that describes the Resource Collection according to OData-Protocol.

-The context URL for a collection resource is of one of the following two forms:
+The context URL for a Resource Collection is of one of the following two forms: